lelegard/winkbdlayouts/README.md

 comments on top of the columns.

 On a French keyboard, the key '2' generates an "e acute" (unicode 0x00E9).
 Shift+'2' generates a "2".
-Control+'2' does nothing and the symbol `WCH_NONE` us used.
-AltGr+'2' (or Control+Alt+'2') generates a tilde '~'.
+Control+'2' does nothing and the symbol `WCH_NONE` is used.
+AltGr+'2' (or Control+Alt+'2') generates a tilde '\~'.
 However, tilde is a dead key.
-This is indicated by the symbol `WCH_DEAD` instead of '~'.
-So, how do you indicate that the corresponding dead key s a tilde and not some other accent?
+This is indicated by the symbol `WCH_DEAD` instead of '\~'.
+So, how do you indicate that the corresponding dead key is a tilde and not some other accent?
 We add a dummy entry immediately following any entry with a `WCH_DEAD`.
-This entry has virtual key `VK__none_` and all characters with a `WCH_DEAD` on the preceding line are replaced with the actual dead key, here a '~'.
+This entry has virtual key `VK__none_` and all characters with a `WCH_DEAD` on the preceding line are replaced with the actual dead key, here a '\~'.
 Any other character in this dummy line is ignored and set to `WCH_NONE`.

 Pretty weird, isn't it?